NamitaMalik/E2E-testing-with-Protractor/README.md

 Let's manually test if our application is working fine or not.
 Do follow these steps:

-1. Install http-server module globally with npm install ```http-server -g``` command.
+1. Install **http-server** module globally with ```npm installhttp-server -g``` command.
+2. Clone the project with `git clone git@github.com:NamitaMalik/E2E-testing-with-Protractor.git` command.
+3. Move to clone directory with `cd E2E-testing-with-Protractor` command.
-2. Run http-server command.
+4. Run **http-server** with `hs` command.
-3. Open http://localhost:8080/E2E-testing-with-Protractor/creditCard.html in your favorite browser and check if application is running.
+5. Open **http://localhost:8080/creditCard.html** URL in your favorite browser and check that application is working as expected or not.

-(Note: You can obviously run the application by opening creditCard.html simply from the E2E-testing-with-Protractor(or where you have kept above js and html files) folder, but to run our test cases it would be helpful if we run it through localhost.)
+> Note: You can obviously run the application by opening creditCard.html simply from the E2E-testing-with-Protractor(or where you have kept above **.js** and **.html** files) folder, but to run our test cases it would be required to run from a server.

 ###How to Test with Protractor??

-1. Create a **test** named folder in your project directory.
+1. Create a **test** named folder in your project directory(E2E-testing-with-Protractor).
-2. Now create `conf.js` named **configuration** file for our test cases and save it in test directory.
+2. Now create `conf.js` named **configuration** file for our test cases and save it in **test** directory.
 We define two things in it:
     1. **seleniumAddress**: Address of **Selenium webdriver manager**.
     2. **specs**: Our test case file, which should be run.

-Our `conf.js` would look something like this:
+So our `conf.js` would look something like this:

 **conf.js**
 ```JavaScript